genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 **How to upload an attachment?**

 The attachment are uploaded together with the experiment data.
-In the “Upload” section of the Import app, choose the attachments from your computer along with your experiment data.
-On the “Import” step, the platform will recognize the raw data and the fact that you have uploaded unrecognisable files.
+In the "Upload" section of the Import app, choose the attachments from your computer along with your experiment data.
+On the "Import" step, the platform will recognize the raw data and the fact that you have uploaded unrecognisable files.